How to Buy a Car: Your Step-by-Step Guide to Buying the Best Ride

-Luckily, the risks and pitfalls that come with buying a car can be minimized if you know how to navigate the process.
+But then you think about the buying process.
+Where do you even start?
+What’s the best way to buy a new (or used) car?
+From taxes to pushy salespeople, buying a new car is a lot of work.
+Luckily, the car buying process and its risks and pitfalls can be minimized if you know how to navigate the process.
 This guide walks you through the various phases of buying a car so you end up with the right one — and you have the best possible car buying experience in the process.

-There’s a lot to be said about buying a car, so the information in this guide is comprehensive.
-Use the links below to navigate to the sections most relevant to you.
 You can also download this guide to read later or to share with a friend or family member who’s in the market for a new car.

-What You Need in a Car — or If You Need One at All
+What You Need in a Car or If You Need One at All

-Ask yourself these questions to narrow in on what you want in a car, and to make sure you’re not buying a car for the wrong reasons.
+Ask yourself these questions to narrow in on what you want in a car and to make sure you’re not buying a car for the wrong reasons.

-• Why do I want to get a new car?
 Think about the limitations of your current ride.
 If it’s lacking safety features, reliability, four-wheel drive or other factors that are important to you or your lifestyle, it might be time for an upgrade.

 Budgeting for a Car Purchase